wprender/cloudbreak-docs/docs/azure.md

 ```

 >Launching it first will take more time as it downloads all the docker images needed by Cloudbreak.

+The `cbd start` command includes the `cbd generate` command which applies the following steps:

+- creates the **docker-compose.yml** file that describes the configuration of all the Docker containers needed for the Cloudbreak deployment.
+- creates the **uaa.yml** file that holds the configuration of the identity server used to authenticate users to Cloudbreak.

 After the `cbd start` command finishes you can check the logs of the Cloudbreak server with this command: